Real Estate

 Need to Change Property Ownership in Pennsylvania?

-This article is for general informational purposes and does not constitute legal advice.
+Disclaimer: This article is for general informational purposes and does not constitute legal advice.
 Transfer tax rates and exemptions are subject to change.
+Pennsylvania statutes cited are current as of publication but should be verified for any specific matter.
 Contact our office to discuss your specific situation.